wvchallenges/se-challenge-expenses/margaret/README.md

   prefix: 'test'
 ```

+### Logstash (Optional)

+If you would like to hook in logstash, start it with `$ logstash -f config/logstash.conf agent` to pipe the rails logs to ElasticSearch.

 ### Seeding

 I have created some seed data which can get started, as well as initailize the ElasticSearch indices.
 Run `$ rake db:seed` to get this started.